Moondip-Konwar/anima-lite/README.md

 **Anima Lite** is a lightweight, simplified version of the original **Anima** project.
 While **Anima** is a full-fledged local anime library manager built using Tauri and Svelte, **Anima Lite** focuses on providing a more minimal, Python-based solution for organizing and managing anime collections.

-For the full-featured version, check out the [Anima project](https://github.com/Moondip-Konwar/Anima).
+For the full-featured (but incomplete) version, check out the [Anima project](https://github.com/Moondip-Konwar/Anima).

 ## Features